UN agency: Trips across Mediterranean fall, but risks rise | New Country 923

-GENEVA (AP) — The U.N. refugee agency says people smugglers are taking greater risks to ferry their human cargo toward Europe as Libya’s coast guard intercepts more and more boats carrying migrants, increasing the likelihood that those on board may die during the Mediterranean journeys.
+GENEVA (AP) — People smugglers are taking greater risks to ferry their human cargo toward Europe as Libya’s coast guard intercepts more and more boats carrying migrants, increasing the likelihood that those on board may die during the Mediterranean journeys, the U.N. refugee agency said Monday.

-That’s one of the key findings from the latest UNHCR report about efforts to reach Europe.
-The report, released early Monday and titled “Desperate Journeys,” says that even though the number of crossings and deaths has plunged compared to recent years, the voyage is more deadly in percentage terms for those who venture across.
+That’s one of the key findings from a new UNHCR report about efforts to reach Europe.
+The report, titled “Desperate Journeys,” said that even though the number of crossings and deaths has plunged compared to recent years, the voyage is more deadly in percentage terms for those who venture across.

 This year, it’s 1,095 deaths, or one out of every 18 arrivals.
 In June alone, the proportion hit one death for every seven arrivals.